nxp-upstream/zephyr/samples/subsys/libmp/video_examples/camera_display/README.rst

-.. zephyr:code-sample:: video_examples/camera_display
+.. zephyr:code-sample:: libmp_camera_display
    :name: Camera Display Example

    A sample pipeline composed of two elements: a camera source and a display sink.

 Description
 ***********